MuYunyun/blog/BasicSkill/css/INHERITED_AND_NON-INHERITED.md

 </span>
 ```

 The result is the color of both `span` and `em` element are red.
-Because the color is an inherited property, the element will get the color property from the parent
-recursively until to document.
+Because the color is an inherited property, the element will get the color property from the parent recursively until to document.

 For `non-inherited properties`, the initial value is `used on every element`.
-When no value for a non-inherited property has been specified on an element, the element gets the initial value directely.
+When no value for a non-inherited property has been specified on an element, the element gets the initial value directly.

 ```html
 <span style="border: 1px solid black">